-Sclerosing encapsulating peritonitis (SEP) is a rare benign cause of acute or subacute small bowel obstruction.
-It is characterized by total or partial encasement of the small bowel within a thick fibrocollagenous membrane.
+Sclerosing encapsulating peritonitis is a rare benign cause of acute or subacute small bowel obstruction.
+It is characterised by total or partial encasement of the small bowel within a thick fibrocollagenous membrane.

-Originally termed abdominal cocoon and is also known as sclerosing peritonitis, encapsulating peritonitis, and peritonitis chronica fibrosa incapsulata.
+The condition was originally termed abdominal cocoon.
+It has also been known as sclerosing peritonitis, encapsulating peritonitis, and peritonitis chronica fibrosa incapsulata.

-Various abdominal disorders such as tuberculosis, sarcoidosis, familial Mediterranean fever, gastrointestinal malignancy, protein S deficiency, liver transplantation, fibrogenic foreign material, and luteinized ovarian thecomas are the other rare causative factors.
+Various abdominal disorders such as tuberculosis, sarcoidosis, familial Mediterranean fever, gastrointestinal malignancy, protein S deficiency, liver transplantation, fibrogenic foreign material, and luteinised ovarian thecomas are the other rare causes.

-- air-fluid levels similar to those in patients with any other cause of small-bowel obstruction.
+- air-fluid levels similar to those in patients with any other cause of small-bowel obstruction

-In the appropriate clinical setting, recognition of the entire dilated small bowel at the center of the abdomen and encased within a thick fibrocollageneous membrane, as though it were in a cocoon, on a CT image is diagnostic of SEP.
-The other imaging findings may include signs of obstruction, fixation of intestinal loops, ascites or localized fluid collections, bowel wall thickening, peritoneal or mural calcification, and reactive adenopathy.
+In the appropriate clinical setting, recognition of the entire dilated small bowel at the centre of the abdomen and encased within a thick fibrocollagenous membrane, as though it were in a cocoon, on a CT image is diagnostic of sclerosing encapsulating peritonitis.
+The other imaging findings may include signs of obstruction, fixation of intestinal loops, ascites or localised fluid collections, bowel wall thickening, peritoneal or mural calcification, and reactive adenopathy.

-SEP may be confused with congenital peritoneal encapsulation, which is characterized by a thin accessory peritoneal sac surrounding the small bowel.
+SEP may be confused with congenital peritoneal encapsulation, which is characterised by a thin accessory peritoneal sac surrounding the small bowel.

 - 1. Demir MK, Akinci O, Onur E et-al. Case 108: sclerosing encapsulating peritonitis.
 Radiology.
 2007;242 (3): 937-9. doi:10.1148/radiol.2423040788 - Pubmed citation